Store history and cost-effectively query data

-To make the initial deployments easier, the beta version of mirror nodes strive to take away the burden of running a full Hedera node through the creation of periodic files that contain processed information (such as account balances or transaction records), and have the full trust of the Hedera consensus nodes.
-The beta mirror node software reduces the processing burden by receiving pre-constructed files from the network, validating those, populating a database, and providing REST APIs
+To make the initial deployments easier, the beta version of the mirror nodes strive to take away the burden of running a full Hedera node through the creation of periodic files that contain processed information (such as account balances or transaction records) and have the full trust of the Hedera consensus nodes.
+The beta mirror node software reduces the processing burden by receiving pre-constructed files from the network, validating those, populating a database, and providing REST APIs.

 Beta mirror nodes work by validating the signature files associated with the record, balance, and event files from the consensus nodes that were uploaded to a cloud storage solution from the network.

 As transactions reach consensus on the Hedera network, either mainnet or testnet, Hedera consensus nodes add the transaction and its associated records to a record file.
 A record file contains a series of ordered transactions and their associated records.
 After a given amount of time, a record file is closed and a new one is created.
 This process repeats as the network continues to receive transactions.